HALLOWEEN IN PARIS: VAMPIRES IN PARIS, VAMPIRE DRINKS, AND VAMPIROLOGISTS

 We go on with our quirky Paris visits and the world of weird.
 Today we are meeting Jacques Sirgent, writer and self-proclaimed “vampirologist” who many years ago decided to open his personal collection of vampire paraphernalia to the public.
 That’s how le Musée des Vampires (the Vampire Museum) was born, a lifetime work and collection which is still one of Paris best-kept secrets.

-We are going to visit the Vampire Museum as part of a night event about vampires called “Étrange rencontre au Musée des Vampires” (Strange meetings at the Vampire Museum).
-This event is organized by Sous les Pavés, a young startup which proposes alternative tours in Paris, most of them Paris night tours, related to the secrets of Paris.
+We are going to spend Halloween in Paris at the Vampire Museum as part of a night event about vampires called “Étrange Rencontre au Musée des Vampires” (Strange meetings at the Vampire Museum).
+This event is organized by Sous Les Pavés, a young startup which proposes alternative tours in Paris, most of them Paris night tours, related to secrets Paris.

-The museum is nestled in a gloomy private house with a small garden (being completely dark did not help with the atmosphere) in the suburb of Lilas.
+The museum, a Paris hidden gem and the best in its genre, is nestled in a gloomy private house with a small garden (being completely dark did not help with the atmosphere) in the suburb of Lilas.
 A haunted house, according to the owner, but we did not want to check that by ourselves.

 THE PARIS VAMPIRE MUSEUM